grassrootseconomics/org-website/content/blog/empowering-mothers.rst

 “My daughter used not to go to school because I did not have enough money.
 I decided to let the boys go and let the girl stay at home.
 But ever since I joined the BN, I was able to use the CC on my daily needs like food and water and save enough money such that I was able to enroll my daughter to school.”

 Dama Ngala , member of Bangla-Pesa network since 2016 and a proud mother sending all of her children to school. - Testimonial collected by Lydia Anyango

-“My daughter used not to go to school because I did not have enough money.
-I decided to let the boys go and let the girl stay at home.
-But ever since I joined the BN, I was able to use the CC on my daily needs like food and water and save enough money such that I was able to enroll my daughter to school.”

-Dama Ngala , member of Bangla-Pesa network since 2016 and a proud mother sending all of her children to school. - Testimonial collected by Lydia Anyango

-“My daughter used not to go to school because I did not have enough money.
-I decided to let the boys go and let the girl stay at home.
-But ever since I joined the BN, I was able to use the CC on my daily needs like food and water and save enough money such that I was able to enroll my daughter to school.”

-Dama Ngala , member of Bangla-Pesa network since 2016 and a proud mother sending all of her children to school. - Testimonial collected by Lydia Anyango

-“My daughter used not to go to school because I did not have enough money.
-I decided to let the boys go and let the girl stay at home.
-But ever since I joined the BN, I was able to use the CC on my daily needs like food and water and save enough money such that I was able to enroll my daughter to school.”

-Dama Ngala , member of Bangla-Pesa network since 2016 and a proud mother sending all of her children to school. - Testimonial collected by Lydia Anyango

-“My daughter used not to go to school because I did not have enough money.
-I decided to let the boys go and let the girl stay at home.
-But ever since I joined the BN, I was able to use the CC on my daily needs like food and water and save enough money such that I was able to enroll my daughter to school.”

-Dama Ngala , member of Bangla-Pesa network since 2016 and a proud mother sending all of her children to school. - Testimonial collected by Lydia Anyango